BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Whirl of Blades** `ACTIVE`

-- **Whirl of Blades** `ACTIVE` - If Orophin rolls a natural 6 in the Duel roll, then he will make double the number of strikes he normally would when rolling To Wound.
+If Orophin rolls a natural 6 in the Duel roll, then he will make double the number of strikes he normally would when rolling To Wound.
 Note that if the model he is fighting is Trapped, these Strikes will not also gain the benefit for Striking a Trapped model.

 </div>